How to use the iPhone Magnifier

 As older adults, a lot of us recognized our changing eyesight decades ago.
 As our eyesight changes, we admit that we occasionally have to work a little harder to read the fine print.
 I use readers but I also happen to have a couple of magnifying glasses in my office for this purpose.

 There are countless situations where access to my magnifying glass allows me to read a label or pick out a detail that is unavailable to the naked eye.
 The iPhone provides a magnifier function that allows my to use my iPhone as a substitute magnifying glass.

 It’s easy.
-You pull you iPhone out of your pocket and press the Home button three times.
+You pull you iPhone out of your pocket and press the Home or Side button three times.
 Yes, it is that accessible.

 The Magnifier is part of the iPhone’s Accessibility functions and does not have an App or Home screen presence.
 This means you will not find an icon for the Magnifier.

 To set up the Magnifier, Go to Settings > General > Accessibility > Magnifier, then turn on Magnifier.

 There are multiple ways you can use to access the Magnifier.
 You can pick the method that works for you.